 Methods for Storing Fresh Herbs

 Fresh herbs are best when you use them immediately after harvesting, so pick them straight from the plant and add them to your meal.
-Just wash them in clean water and dry them in a paper towel or clean towel.
+Just wash them in clean water and dry them with a paper towel or clean towel.

 If your herbs are fresh but you aren’t ready to use them, just freeze them!
 Though you can freeze some herbs, such as dill on their stems, it is best to remove the leaves.
 Then, place the leaves on a cookie sheet and freeze them.
 You can put the frozen leaves in a freezer bag or freezer-safe container for later use.